Canton of Geneva: Economy

 Wealth management is dominated by non-publicly-listed banks, particularly Pictet, Lombard Odier, Union Bancaire Privée, Edmond de Rothschild Group, Mirabaud Group, Dukascopy Bank, Bordier & Cie, Banque SYZ, and REYL & Cie.
 In addition, the canton is home to the largest concentration of foreign-owned banks in Switzerland, such as HSBC Private Bank, JPMorgan Chase, Bank of China, Barclays, and Arab Bank.

 Behind the financial sector, the next largest major economic sector is watchmaking, dominated by luxury firms Rolex, Richemont, Patek Philippe, and others, whose factories are mostly concentrated in the municipalities of Plan-les-Ouates and Meyrin.

 Trade finance, wealth management, and watchmaking, approximately contribute two-thirds of the corporate tax paid in the canton.

 Other large multinationals are also headquartered in the canton, such as Firmenich (in Satigny) and Givaudan (in Vernier), the world's two largest manufacturers of flavours, fragrances and active cosmetic ingredients; SGS, the world's largest inspection, verification, testing and certification services company; Alcon (in Vernier), a company specialising in eye-care products; Temenos, a large banking software provider; and the local headquarters for Procter & Gamble, Japan Tobacco International, and L'Oréal.

 Although they do not directly contribute to the local economy, the canton of Geneva is also host to the world's largest concentration of international organisations and UN agencies, such as the Red Cross, the World Health Organization, the World Trade Organization, the International Telecommunication Union, the World Intellectual Property Organization, the World Meteorological Organization, and the International Labour Organization, as well as the European headquarters of the United Nations.

-Its international mindedness, well-connected airport, and centrality in the continent, also make Geneva a good destination for congresses and trade fairs, of which the largest two are the Geneva Motor Show and Watches & Wonders, both held in Palexpo.
+Its airport and centrality in the continent, also make Geneva a destination for congresses and trade fairs, of which the largest two are the Geneva Motor Show and Watches & Wonders, both held in Palexpo.

 Geneva has the densest vineyards of Switzerland.
 Here, the largest wine-making municipality of Switzerland, Satigny.

 Agriculture is commonplace in the hinterlands of Geneva, particularly wheat and wine.
 Despite its relatively small size, the canton produces around 10% of the Swiss wine and has the highest vineyard density in the country.
 The largest strains grown in Geneva are gamay, chasselas, pinot noir, gamaret, and chardonnay.